dyscribe/dyscribe_blog/_posts/2015-09-19-boot-raspi-in-browser.md

 layout: post
 title:  "Boot Raspberry Pi into a Browser in Kiosk mode"
 excerpt: "Make your Raspberry Pi open a website in a browser in kiosk mode as soon as you switch it on."
-categories: raspberrypi, tutorial
+categories: raspberrypi tutorial
 tags: [raspberrypi, login, tutorial]
 image:
-  feature: article-raspberry-pi.jpg
+  feature: article-raspberry-pi-dashboard.jpg
   card:
 comments: true
 share: true